stefanjarina/sda/README.md

 A cli application for simply creating a various servers or apps in a docker containers

+This tool is not really meant to be robust, but rather a quick way to get a server up and running in a docker with already set up volumes and ports as well as sitting in the same network as other services.

+It replaces for me a workflow of going to docker hub, finding an image, reading the docs, and running it via `docker run`.

+I provide a hefty list of already supported servers, but you can easily add your own by editing the `sda.yaml` file in `$HOME/.config/sda` directory.

 ## Disclaimers

 **This is PoC, a rewrite of a [powershell module](https://github.com/stefanjarina/SimpleDockerApps) I've used for a long time**